Embodied Yoga: 3 Tips for Mindful Vinyasa Transitions

 Breath is a powerful driver of movement.
 As we inhale, we create space in the chest cavity (and into the abdominal area) for the air all around us to enter our bodies.
 It then fills our lungs.
 That space creates length through the spine.
 It also creates a sense of buoyancy that can—along with engaged core muscles—help vertically lift the spine.

 As you exhale, your lungs empty, and core musculature associated with inhaling, including that in the spine, softens.
 We can use this softening to our advantage to safely achieve deeper postures.
 For instance, exhale as you fold into Baddha Virabhadrasana (Humble Warrior Pose).
 Exhale as you release from an Ardha Uttanasana (Half-Way Lift Pose) into Uttanasana (Standing Forward Fold Pose) (pictured above).
-Observe if using the exhale in these ways assists in entering more deeply into postures, in safe and stable ways, even in speedy Vinyasa sequences.
+Observe if using the exhale in these ways assists in entering more deeply into postures in safe and stable ways, even in speedy Vinyasa sequences.
 Paired with the lengthening and mindful spinal placement that we can find on the inhalation, doing so is a key way to transition amongst postures more fluidly.

-2. Embodied Vinyasa Transitions: Add the Power of drishti
+2. Embodied Vinyasa Transitions: Add the Power of Drishti

 Drishti is key to whether or not we can smoothly transition from posture to posture.
 This is mainly because the eyes direct the movement of the head.
-The head is at the top of the spine, so it can be an important initiator of spinal movement.
+The head is at the top of the spine, so it can be an essential initiator of spinal movement.
 Also, the head weighs a lot —about eight pounds on average.
-Working mindfully with drishti can help you use the weight of your head to your advantage—to have gravity work with you, rather than against you.
+Working mindfully with Drishti can help you use the weight of your head to your advantage—to have gravity work with you rather than against you.
 One example of this is in the Adho Mukha Svanasana (Downward Facing Dog Pose to Chaturanga Dandasana (Four-Limbed Staff Pose) to Urdva Mukha Svanasana (Upward-Facing Dog Pose) (image above) flow.

 3. Embodied Vinyasa Transitions: Use muscle Engagement instead of Momentum

 Movement occurs in two main ways.
-The first is through the body with muscular action (intentional, or unintentional through reflexes).
+The first is through the body with muscular action (intentional or unintentional through reflexes).
 The second is through natural forces such as momentum, gravity, torque, et cetera.
 We can transition in asana practice more smoothly, beneficially, and enjoyably when we use more of the former and less of the latter.
 Doing that contributes control, integrated alignment, and body parts serving in their natural roles.
 We can then be able to use those natural forces to our advantage.

 For instance, when transitioning from Runner’s Lunge to Dekasana (Airplane Pose, Warrior 3 Pose with arms extended outward) (pictured below), lengthen your spine and engage both your core and hamstrings.
 An alternative, less effective way to transition here, which is an all-too-common tendency, is to use the back leg to launch into Airplane Pose.
 That creates momentum.
 With that force, you’ll get up there, but there’s no guarantee that you’ll stay there in an integrated and aligned way.
 With core and hamstring engagement, you most likely will!
 Happy flying!